VitaliiTsilnyk/NGettext/README.md

 Debug binary version outputs debug messages to System.Diagnostics.Trace.
 You can register trace listeners to see NGettext debug messages.
-Please note that Release version of NGettext binary does not produse any trase messages.
+Please note that Release version of NGettext binary does not produse any trace messages.

 ```csharp